ansys/pyfluent/doc/source/api/index.rst

 General
 #######

-The :ref:`ref_general` component describes starting of Fluent and it's asynchronous execution, types of various Fluent sessions, use of gRPC and streaming services, creation of visualization objects for Matplotlib and abstract machine object for queue system interface, contains examples to read and transfer Fluent's case files in addition to this it contains information about used meta classes, rpvars, workflow objects, recording journals and module for creation of  physical quantities using real values and units.
+Features of PyFluent not specifically belonging to either the Meshing or Solver modes are collected together in the :ref:`ref_general` section.
+That includes instructions on how to launch and connect to Fluent, and the various types of PyFluent session objects, which connect to Fluent sessions, are documented.
+Fundamental gRPC services, including streaming services, upon which PyFluent depends -- and a re directly usable -- are outlined.
+Other features include a Scheduler module for facilitating use of external job scheduling systems, a purely Python-based reader for Fluent project and case files, Python-based journaling, task-based workflow objects, full Pythonic access to Fluent rp-vars, powerful quantity objects that expose real values and units of API (and other) objects, visualization objects for interfacing to Matplotlib and PyVista, and tools for asynchronous and batched command execution.

 Meshing
 #######